Gigaspaces/xap-docs/site/content/release_notes/120third-party.markdown

 weight: 900
 ---

-This page list all the 3rd party libraries shipped with GigaSpaces XAP on a per version basis, and their respective license agreements.
+This page list all the 3rd party libraries shipped with   XAP on a per version basis, and their respective license agreements.

 {{%tabs%}}